Experience Center Global Response emerges from a tradition of customer care.

-Today, family is still important at Global Response.
-The contact center and fulfillment company that represents world-renowned brands in industries including retail, healthcare, insurance and automotive, is led by four Co-CEOs – all of Herman’s children.
+Today, the contact center represents world-renowned brands in industries including retail, healthcare, insurance and automotive.

 The steps that led to the purchase of Ding A Ling and the birth of Global Response took Herman and his family on a trail of different businesses that all focus on serving customers.

 After serving honorably as a medic during World War II, Herman earned a Bachelor of Arts in Marketing from Temple University.
 Soon after he went into real estate, his father passed away, leaving Herman and brother Harry to operate the family’s successful restaurant, Shooster’s Drive-in.